TosbackCgusBridge-Bot/CGUs-versions/Realclearpolitics/Privacy Policy.md

 *   Governors 2016
 *   State of the Union

+*   President Trump Job ApprovalGallup
+    *   Approve39
+    *   Disapprove56Disapprove +17
 *   Alabama Senate Special Election - Moore vs. JonesGravis
     *   Jones47
     *   Moore42Jones +5
 *   President Trump Job ApprovalHarvard-Harris
     *   Approve41
     *   Disapprove59Disapprove +18
-*   President Trump Job ApprovalGallup
-    *   Approve37
-    *   Disapprove56Disapprove +19
 *   President Trump Job ApprovalRasmussen Reports
     *   Approve42
     *   Disapprove56Disapprove +14

 More Latest Polls In The News

+*   Clinton: We Have A Man Accused Of Sexual Assault In Oval Office, Accusations Not Taken Seriously
+*   David Brooks: What Roy Moore Did "Highest Level Of Vileness," What Franken Did Shouldn't Be A "Career-Ender"
+*   SponsoredTax Cuts Now John F. Kennedy - Commercial From Job Creators Network
 *   Roy Moore's Wife: Trump "Owes Us A Thank You," "Have You Noticed You're Not Hearing Much About Russia?"
-*   Mnuchin: "We're Getting The Federal Government Out Of The Business Of Subsidizing States" With High Local Taxes
-*   SponsoredTax Cuts Now John F. Kennedy - Commercial From Job Creators Network
 *   Hatch Blows Up On Dem Sen. Brown: Tired Of "That Crap" That Republicans Only Help The Rich
-*   Hillary Clinton: Prosecuting Me Would Be "Like Some Dictatorship, Like Some Authoritarian Regime"

 *   Politics
 *   Policy